Naval Ave Bicycle & Pedestrian Enhancement

-Sign up for updates on projects within the City of Bremerton.
+Sign up to receive news and alerts from the City of Bremerton.

 Needs & Benefits

-Today, Naval Ave is a 5-lane minor arterial (1st St to 11th St), that serves under 10,000 vehicles per day.
+Today, Naval Avenue is a 5-lane minor arterial (1st Street to 11th Street) that serves under 10,000 vehicles per day.
 This corridor section has deficient width sidewalks and various obstructions for ADA.
 The deficient sidewalk widths do not meet existing and forecasted higher pedestrian demand.
 There is not a comfort level for bicycles with vehicle speeds at 35 MPH and bicycles share the lanes with vehicles.

 After analysis and study, the City of Bremerton will use a road diet to provide enhancements to the corridor.
 Road diets offer us a cost-effective way to reduce traffic collisions, make walking and cycling safer, stimulate economic activity, and encourage residents to use alternative modes of transportation instead of driving.
 The successful use of road diets across the state demonstrates the efficacy of this approach.
 This is a way to enhance the quality of life in our community with this tool.